diefrosch/a320family-procedures/README.md

 Selected and managed modes can be set independently for speed, heading and altitude.
 Initially, all three parameters are set to selected mode.

 * To engage managed mode, push (left click) the relevant knob.
 The display shows all dashes.
-[Except for altitude?]
+[Except for altitude.]
 * To return to selected mode, pull (middle click) the relevant knob.
 The set value reappears on the display.

 NOTE: There is no managed mode for vertical speed.
 Clicking on the V/S knob will level off the plane.

 ### Altitude management

 At the time of this writing [Dec.
 2021] managed altitude is not yet fully implemented.
-To manage the altitude you can choose between Vertical Speed (`V/S`) mode and Open Climb/Open Descent (`OP CLB/OP DES`) mode.
+To manage the altitude you can choose between Open Climb/Open Descent (`OP CLB/OP DES`) mode and Vertical Speed (`V/S`) mode.

-**For `V/S` mode:**

-* Dial the altitude using the knob.
-(Shift-mousewheel to go faster.)
-* Set the desired vertical speed with the V/S knob.
-(Set a negative value if you want to descend.)
-The autopilot will climb/descend at the selected vertical speed until it reaches the set altitude.
-* The A/P will try to maintain current speed by adjusting the thrust.

 **For `OP CLB/OP DES` mode:**